 Lightcast Occupation Taxonomy

-The LOT uses a proprietary classification system of four different levels: career areas, occupation groups, occupations, and specialized occupations.
+The LOT, the standard for understanding occupations across the globe, uses a proprietary classification system of four different levels: career areas | occupation groups | occupations | specialized occupations.

 As we move up in the hierarchy, subsections are exclusive to their associated category.
 In other words, each specialized occupation is unique to its occupation, each occupation is unique to its occupation group, and each occupation group is unique to its career area.
 This prevents duplicate or overlapping data when analyzing more than one occupation.

 The precision level of the LOT is intentionally designed to be both informative and accurate.
 It delves deeper into specifics compared to government systems like O*NET and SOC, without delving excessively into the intricacies of individual job titles.
 The LOT undergoes annual updates, striking a balance between stability and usefulness for longitudinal comparisons, while also promptly capturing newly emerging roles as they formalize within the economy.
+Read more about how our Lightcast taxonomies are constructed and updated in our ebook: Mapping a Workforce in Motion.

 Key benefits: